A student uses a tablet to scan the classroom.

 The School of Industrial Design focuses on design solutions based on research.
 We think that adds a fundamental element to the end user's experience of the objects we design.
 That's why we offer students and faculty the facilities in which to conduct this research.

-We offer students the opportunity to participate in three different academic labs, access to College of Design and industrial design-led facilities, as well as assistantship possibilities in affiliated College of Design research centers and labs.
+We offer students the opportunity to participate in seven different academic labs, access to College of Design and industrial design-led facilities, as well as assistantship possibilities in affiliated College of Design research centers and labs.
+Learn more about the different ways our faculty and students engage in research.

 Our labs are run by School of Industrial Design professors and tied to both our undergraduate and graduate programs.
 Over the course of lab-related studios, students have access to the latest and emerging technologies to enable design discovery.
 Often they collaborate with peers in mechanical or biomechanical engineering in our labs.
 Additionally, students are often introduced to industry professionals as they take part in sponsored lab projects or present the results of their research.